dewitt4/Cloud-Custodain/docs/source/azure/advanced/contribute.rst

 Load New Azure Resource
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once the required dependecies are installed and created the new Azure Resource, custodian will
+Once the required dependencies are installed and created the new Azure Resource, custodian will
 load all registered resources.
 Import the resource in
 ``entry.py``.